DigitallyIntrinsic/regex-tutorial/gist-template.md

 ### Character Escapes

+In regular expressions (regex), a character escape is a mechanism that allows you to match a character with a special meaning in the regex syntax as a literal character.
+In other words, it allows you to "escape" or treat a special character as a regular character.

+In regex, many characters have special meanings, such as "*", ".", "+", "?", "^", "$", and others.
+If you want to match one of these characters literally, you need to use a backslash ("") before the special character.
+This is known as a character escape.

+For example:

+\. is used to match a literal period (dot), rather than the special meaning of any character in regex.

 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)